zsradu/ZeroGravitySumo/memory-bank/progress.md

 - Expected: Velocity should gradually decrease due to damping
 - Expected: Boost should provide temporary speed increase
 - Expected: Ship should maintain proper orientation during movement

+## Step 6: Collision Detection ✓
+- Implemented sphere collision detection between ships
+- Added collision response with velocity exchange
+- Integrated camera shake effect for visual feedback
+- Created test ship for collision testing

+### Files Modified:
+- `scripts/physics.js`: Added collision detection and response system
+- `scripts/scene.js`: Added test ship and collision detection integration

+### Next Steps:
+- Step 7: Add scoring system and win conditions
+- Step 8: Add game state management (start, end, restart)
+- Step 9: Add sound effects and visual feedback
+- Step 10: Add menu system and game settings

+### Expected Test Results:
+When opening index.html in a browser, you should see:
+1. A red test ship positioned to the right of the player's green ship
+2. When ships collide:
+   - Both ships should bounce off each other
+   - Their velocities should be exchanged based on the collision
+   - The camera should shake briefly to provide visual feedback
+3. All previous functionality should remain intact:
+   - Ship movement and rotation
+   - Zero-gravity physics
+   - Thrust and boost mechanics
+   - Arena boundaries